-In the last few years, the Southeast European region has become a home to many healthtech (consumer-facing applications) and medtech (technologies used in hospital settings) startups, with all of them on a mission to improve healthcare on a global scale.
+In the last few years, the Southeast European region has become a home to many health tech startups (consumer-facing applications) and medtech startups (technologies used in hospital settings), with all of them on a mission to improve healthcare on a global scale.

 While medtech is the new frontier of innovation, it is also one of the most challenging sectors to work in – with startups and medtech companies from the region developing new technologies for the healthcare industry, providing solutions for different problems that hospitals, clinics, healthcare professionals and patients are facing.

-That being said, the SEE region is now a hotspot for healthtech and medtech startups, and in this article we present our choice of some of the most promising of those and their solutions.
+That being said, the SEE region is now a hotspot for medtech and health tech startups, and in this article we present our choice of some of the most promising of those and their solutions.

 mBrainTrain – Serbia